Scientific name: Peperomia Obtusifolia

 - Wilting, leaf drop and soft stems: Check your watering regime, as this is a indication that you may be overwatering, especially if rot has set in.
 Peperomia, especially the more succulent varieties prefer their potting mix to dry completely between each watering.
 Be sure that your planter is draining correctly and avoid allowing your Baby Rubber plant to sit in water.

-- Browning leaf tips: This is often caused by a cold draft hitting your plant.
+- Browning leaf tips: This is often caused by a cold draught hitting your plant.
 Avoid placing your Peperomia near an open window or in the icy down draft of an aircon.
 If you find this is happening and your plant is not in a draft, you may need to raise the humidity by placing your Baby rubber plant on a pebble tray.

 - Variegated/Marbled form turning plain green: Like with many variegated plants, they will need a little more light than recommended to keep the plant happy and healthy, whilst still keeping their variegation from fading.
 If you find that your Marbled Baby Rubber Plant is turning plain green, then check the lighting.
 It is always recommended to keep Variegated Peperomia in bright filtered light, as a medium to low light position will lead to the leaves reverting to plain green.

 - Pests: The Baby Rubber Plant is relatively pest-resistant, however, they can be susceptible to common household pests if not kept in their optimal conditions.
 If Pests are detected immediately quarantine and treat with an organic pesticide, until the infestation subsides.
+Click here for more on Identifying and Treating Common Pest Infestations.

 - Origin: South America